eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 > [Approval is] not the best of the methods I tested, but it certainly is the best "bang for the buck"; a simple reform, with basically no downsides, which improves outcomes hugely.
 (Quinn, 2017<d-cite key="quinn2017vseSummary"></d-cite>)

-And it is absolutely undeniable: single-round Approval voting, while simple and strong like a reliable sedan (I drive a Prius, myself), absolutely underperforms the fancy Ferrari that is STAR, and the finely-tuned Formula 1 race car of Schulze, in VSE.
+And it is absolutely undeniable: single-round Approval voting, while simple and strong like a reliable sedan, absolutely underperforms the fancy Ferrari that is STAR, and the finely-tuned Formula 1 race car of Schulze, in VSE.
 If you want to win the Monaco Grand Prix, you don't drive the sedan you got from your uncle.

 On the [Equal Vote page for Approval](https://www.equal.vote/approval), they make a fair case for Approval as something that "should be the default voting method".
 But they also call it a "stepping stone", say that "there's a good case to be made to upgrade further," and even though it's a "case for Approval", the text spends significant space pointing back to STAR: